nehraa/Omnyxnet/Website/Pangea-Net-Website-Guide-v2.md

 than Apollo 11's computer.
 Yet we use these devices to run bloatware and send surveillance data to servers in Virginia.

-I spent 2 years building what's only possible in 2025:
+I spent several years building what's only possible in 2025:
 A network that predicts failures before they happen.
-That transfers data 3-5x faster than centralized systems.
+That transfers data 3-5x better than existing p2p protocols.
 That never gives anyone access to your data.

 But the real reason I'm building this is simpler: